Koodimonni/Composer-Dropin-Installer/readme.md

 This composer plugin helps you to move your composer packaged files where you want them to be.
 Composer only allows you to install full directories into their own directories.
 There's really useful [composer/installers](https://github.com/composer/installers) for custom installation paths but it overwrites everything in folder and doesn't allow coexist of two or more projects.

+I created this originally for installing multiple languages for wordpress with composer.
+I needed to have multiple packages living in same directory ```/languages```.
+See how you can [update wordpress languages with composer](http://languages.koodimonni.fi).

 ##How to use it
 These are typical additions I make into my composer.json:
 ```json